top of page

 People seeking asylum are provided with only £5.80 a day, and are dispersed around the country away from existing support networks.
 They are not allowed to work, which promotes boredom, loss of self worth, and exacerbates mental health issues.
 The provision of a device can be a lifeline in these circumstances, providing a chance for connection, meaning (for example, through enabling access to language learning and other training), and helping them get back on their feet when they are granted status.

 Screen Share UK was founded to address a significant gap in support provision within the refugee support sector in the UK.
 We provide a specialist, environmentally-friendly solution at no cost to the recipient or partner organisation.
 It is widely understood that digital inclusion underlies a lot of other problems refugees experience as they build their new lives.
-We see the provision of a device as the starting - not the finishing point - of refugee support.
-We are proud of be doing this work, gifting great devices to people so that they can reach their potential and live happier lives.
+We see the provision of a device as the starting point - not the finishing point - of refugee support.
+We are proud to be doing this work, gifting great devices to people so that they can reach their potential and live happier lives.

 Digital exclusion